Gerardo Teissonniere: Professional career

 Since his American debut at the National Gallery of Art in Washington, D.C., Gerardo Teissonnière has given première performances of music by 20th-century composers such as Pablo Casals, Aaron Copland, Claude Debussy, Alberto Ginastera, Lowell Liebermann, Darius Milhaud, Arvo Pärt and Heitor Villa-Lobos.
 In 2004 he embarked on a five-recital cycle presenting the complete Mozart piano sonatas.
 In 2005 he was invited to perform in Poland in conjunction with commemorative events of the 150th anniversary of Chopin's death and the fifteenth Chopin International Piano Competition.
 Teissonniere has recorded for the Steinway & Sons label and is a Steinway Artist and faculty member of the Cleveland Institute of Music.

 Awards and honors

-Gerardo Teissonnière is a recipient of the Arthur Loesser Memorial Award and the 2008 Alumni Achievement Award from the Cleveland Institute of Music.
+Gerardo Teissonnière is the recipient of the 2025 Governor’s Award For The Arts in the Individual Artist category, the Arthur Loesser Memorial Award and the 2008 Alumni Achievement Award from the Cleveland Institute of Music.
 In 2008 he was awarded the Judson Smart Living Award in Education.
 He has also been nominated for the Ohio Arts Council's Governors' Award for the Arts.